-DOCUMENT PURPOSE
+INTRODUCTION

-Standardised phrases provide for quick and effective communication allowing us to overcome differences in language and at the same time reducing the opportunity for misunderstanding.
+Standardised phrases provide for quick and effective communication allowing VTSOs to overcome differences in language and at the same time reducing the opportunity for misunderstanding.
 Ambiguous or non-standard phraseology is a frequent causal or contributory factor in accidents and incidents.

 This document provides standardised phrases for communicating with vessels and allied services to: